open-telemetry/opentelemetry.io/content/en/docs/languages/java/libraries.md

 ### Run

-Use `EXTERNAL_API_ENDPOINT` environment variable to change external API endpoint, by default it will point to `http://localhost:8080/rolldice` where [example dice app](/docs/instrumentation/java/getting-started/#example-application) is running.
+Set the `EXTERNAL_API_ENDPOINT` environment variable to specify the external API endpoint.
+By default, it points to `http://localhost:8080/rolldice`, where [example dice app](/docs/instrumentation/java/getting-started/#example-application) is running.

-To verify your code, run the app:
+To check your code, run the app:

 ```sh
 env \